 Wavertree, LiverpoolThomas Simpson M.D.
-M.R.C.S (1838 – 1920?), was a British orthodox physician who converted to homeopathy.
+M.R.C.S (1838 – c.
+1921), was a British orthodox physician who converted to homeopathy.
 Simpson was Honorary Consulting Physician to the Liverpool Hahnemann Homeopathic Hospital and Honorary Physician to the Southport Homoeopathic Dispensary.
 He was a member of the Liverpool Branch of the British Homoeopathic Society.
 He was also honorary physician to The Evangelization Society.

 Thomas Simpson was a friend of Peter Stuart, John Henry Clarke, and a colleague of John James Drysdale, John William Hayward, Robert Gibson Miller, Edward Christian Holland, among others.